 Chloe holds an MA in Natural Sciences from Cambridge University, a PhD in Volcanology from Bristol University, and an MBA from INSEAD.
 Chloe serves on the board of JetClosing, and has served on the board of REI and The Mountaineers.

-Gretchen most recently served as Director, Pacific Northwest National Laboratory Center for Global Security.
+Gretchen most recently served as the director for Pacific Northwest National Laboratory Center for Global Security (PNNL).
 Her work with PNNL focused on identifying emerging issues that may have national security implications.
 Gretchen has convened experts to identify and investigate emerging threats that are not in the mainstream of current debate but believed to have grave consequence.
 Her role is to help translate technical detail into digestible information that decision makers can use in setting policy.
 Examples include understanding the threats and challenges found in the intersection of climate change and national security and how integrated climate models can be better tailored to help inform decisions on infrastructure resilience.

 Gretchen was with Battelle (which operates PNNL) and PNNL since 1990.
 Previously, from 1985-1990, she was a senior analyst at the U.S. Congressional Office of Technology Assessment, specializing in environmental issues including radioactive waste management and wastes in the marine environment.
 Gretchen has a Bachelor of Arts degree in Geology from Middlebury College and a Master of Science degree in Political Science with a concentration in science, technology, and public policy from the Massachusetts Institute of Technology.